 *Starting in the 2023-24 academic year, students may take up to 8 weeks of paid bonding leave, and a combined total of up to 14 weeks of paid leave.

 Parent Support Program

 The Parent Support Program has been established through a collaboration of the six academic Divisions.
 The goal of this program is to provide financial support to graduate student parents with demonstrated financial need.
 Interested parents are invited to fill out an application form.
 Applications will be reviewed on a rolling basis by at least two members of the Graduate Office.
-Selected applicants will receive an annual stipend supplement of up to $10,000 annually, to be disbursed monthly.
-This award is considered taxable income, and students must be enrolled to receive this benefit.
+Qualified applicants will receive an annual stipend supplement of up to $10,000 annually, to be disbursed monthly.
+In general, students with a combined family income of $132,500 or more do not qualify for this program.
+This award is considered taxable income, and students must be currently enrolled to receive this benefit.
 For further information on selection and the funding process, please contact the Graduate Office (email@example.com).